Retirement accounts provide protection against creditors

 Account protection from creditors

-Traditional IRAs and Roth IRAs are protected for bankruptcy up to $1,362,800³ under this Act as of April, 2019.
+Traditional IRAs and Roth IRAs are protected for bankruptcy up to $1,362,800³ under this Act as of 2019.
+(This protection limit is updated every three years, so will be updated sometime in 2022.)
 Again, state laws dictate the rules for non-bankruptcy liabilities.

 Note that the creditor protection offered for both ERISA plans and IRA-based accounts are only available in the event of bankruptcy and certain legal liabilities.
 They do not apply to an ex-spouse’s claim pursuant to a divorce proceeding, taxes and penalties due to the Internal Revenue Service, federal criminal fines, or wrongdoing against the retirement plan itself.